 - Remember to utilize Tailwind!
 Stand behind your carry when running away, and you'll be able to escape most pursuers.

 - Save Monsoon as a last resort, to be used when everything is on cooldown or when your carry is in severe danger of dying.
-Make sure you're not accidentally knocking enemies the wrong way (right into your ADC, for example) or blowing anyone out of a teammate's ability ( Crowstorm, Death Lotus, Soul Shackles, etc.) unless absolutely necessary to save a life.
+Make sure you're not accidentally knocking enemies the wrong way (right into your ADC, for example) or blowing anyone out of a teammate's ability ( Crowstorm, Death Lotus, Soul Shackles, etc.).

 Ganks and Objectives